pantsbuild/scie-pants/README.md

   ```
   $ SCIE=inspect scie-pants | jq .ptex
   ```
+  You'll need to run this once for each platform you use `scie-pants` on to gather all mappings you'll need; e.g.: once for Linux x86_64 and once for Mac ARM.

   The keys in your re-mapping must match, but the URLs, of course will be different; presumably from a private network server or file share.
-You can omit keys for files you know you won't use.
-For example, for these CPython distributions, you can omit The 2 Linux aarch64 entries if you have no such machines.
-The full output of the inspect command can be used to examine the expected file size and hash of each of these.
+The full output of the inspect command can be used to examine the expected file size and hash of each of these distributions.
 Your re-directed URLs must provide the same content; if the hashes of downloaded files do not match those recorded in scie-pants, install will fail fast and let you know about the hash mismatch.
 Once Pants itself starts shipping scies, those will also be able to redirected using the same file.

 ## Caveats